-(2)(a) Before any electric supplier commences construction of or acquires an electric generation facility or transmission lines or related facilities carrying more than seven hundred volts that will be or are located within a ten-mile radius of a military installation, the owner of such facility, transmission lines, or related facilities shall provide written notice certifying to the board that such facility or facilities contain no electronic-related equipment or electronic-related components manufactured by any foreign adversary.
+(2)(a) Before any electric supplier commences construction of or acquires an electric generation facility, energy storage resource, or transmission lines or related facilities carrying more than seven hundred volts that will be or are located within a ten-mile radius of a military installation, the owner of such facility, resource, transmission lines, or related facilities shall provide written notice certifying to the board that such facility, resource, or facilities contain no electronic-related equipment or electronic-related components manufactured by any foreign adversary.

-(b) Any electric supplier supplying, producing, or distributing electricity within the state for sale at retail is exempt from subdivision (a) of this subsection if it is in compliance with the critical infrastructure protection requirements issued by the North American Electric Reliability Corporation.
+(b) Any electric supplier that supplies, produces, stores, or distributes electricity within the state for sale at retail is exempt from subdivision (a) of this subsection if it is in compliance with the critical infrastructure protection requirements issued by the North American Electric Reliability Corporation.
 To receive such exemption, the electric supplier shall submit written notice to the board certifying that it is in such compliance.
 The electric supplier shall also submit written notice to the board at any time such supplier is no longer in such compliance.

 (b) The electric supplier shall also submit written notice to the board at any time such facility or facilities are no longer in compliance with the certification provided under subdivision (a) of this subsection.